Rigantech/easy_monnify/README.md

-# python-monnify
+# pymonnify

-`python-monnify` is a Python library that simplifies the interaction with the Monnify payment gateway.
+`pymonnify` is a Python library that simplifies the interaction with the Monnify payment gateway.
 This library wraps around the Monnify API, allowing users to make **GET** and **POST** requests to various Monnify endpoints with ease, without needing to handle the complexities of crafting HTTP requests.

 ## Features
 - Simple and intuitive interface for interacting with Monnify's API.